Amauna/ScriptTools/docs/github_branch_workflow.md

 ### 📝 Section 1: CHANGES — Staging & Committing

-*This is where the magic happens, Cutie.
-Your uncommitted files live here, waiting for your dramatic commit message.*
+*This is where the magic happens.
+Your uncommitted files live here, waiting for your commit message.*

 #### **Step 1: View Your Changes**